vasturiano/d3-octree/README.md

 ### Nodes

-Internal nodes of the octree are represented as four-element arrays in left-to-right, top-to-bottom, front-to-back order:
+Internal nodes of the octree are represented as eight-element arrays in left-to-right, top-to-bottom, front-to-back order:

 * `0` - the top-left-front octant, if any.
 * `1` - the top-right-front octant, if any.